David Mead (musician): Cobra Pumps

+Mead emailed links to the album's ten tracks, as well as demos and other content, over the next ten days.
+Cobra Pumps became available for purchase on iTunes on January 29 and on CD and vinyl at Mead's website several days later.
+To promote the album, Mead created a tongue-in-cheek LinkedIn page that listed various jobs and phases of his career.

+January, San Fernando

+Mead made his ninth studio album available for purchase on Bandcamp.com on April 24, 2025, and stated on Facebook that it "will be available to stream in its entirety in September."

+Influences

+He draws on a wide range of influences, including the Beatles, Broadway, the Police, and Rufus Wainwright.

 Collaborations

 Mead has been involved in two high-profile side projects.
-In 2009 he cofounded Elle Macho, a power trio with Aussie singer-songwriter and bassist Butterfly Boucher and drummer Lindsay Jamieson (Ben Folds, Brendan Benson).
+In 2009, he co-founded Elle Macho, a power trio with Aussie singer-songwriter and bassist Butterfly Boucher and drummer Lindsay Jamieson (Ben Folds, Brendan Benson).
 They've released two EPs, ¡Es Potencial!
-(2009) and VoVo (2016), and one full-length, Import (2013) (which includes all five tracks from ¡Es Potencial!), and their zany videos and high-energy live shows have made them a Nashville favorite.
+(2009) and VoVo (2016), and one full-length, Import (2013) (which includes all five tracks from ¡Es Potencial!).

-Mead also formed Davey Ukulele & the Gag Time Gang, a quartet that released The Adventures of Davey Ukulele & the Gag Time Gang in 2010.
-Jim Ridley of Nashville Scene wrote, "Sounding like a cross between 'Whip It'-era Devo and the pop pastiches on Phineas & Ferb (a mighty high compliment in my household), this merry kids' band actually camouflages a genuine Nashville supergroup: the tag team of David Mead, Swan Dive's Bill DeMain, Brother Henry's David Henry and The Mavericks' Paul Deakin."